 Similarly, the effects of agents inducing exocytosis on the uptake of drug delivery systems may vary depending on the nanocarrier type, surface characteristics, targeting moieties, and drug cargo.
-For instance, the carrier composition, surface charge, stiffness, etc., can modulate cell interaction, uptake, and trafficking (Muro, 2012; Howard et al., 2012; Merkel et al., 2012; Farokhirad, 2019).
-Yet, this varies for different targets: e.g. polystyrene, poly(lactic-co-glycolic acid), and DNA-built nanocarriers targeting ICAM-1 showed relatively similar binding and uptake in cell culture, and biodistribution in mice (Muro et al., 2006; Muro, 2014; Garnacho et al., 2017).
-Also, the size of a drug carrier impacts its endocytic uptake, yet this effect depends on the mechanism of endocytosis: clathrin- and caveolae-mediated pathways are more severely affected by increasing the size of drug vehicles compared to CAM-mediated endocytosis (Champion and Mitragotri, 2006; Muro et al., 2008, Merkel et al., 2012; Howard et al., 2014).
-Carrier surface-tovolume ratio and angle of interaction with a cell also modulate uptake (Champion and Mitragotri, 2006), as well as the number of targeting moieties displayed on a nanocarrier (Serrano et al., 2016).
+For instance, the carrier composition, surface charge, stiffness, etc., can modulate cell interaction, uptake, and trafficking (Howard et al., 2014; Merkel et al., 2012; Muro, 2012a; Farokhirad et al., 2019).
+Yet, this varies for different targets: e.g., polystyrene, poly(lactic-co-glycolic acid), and

+DNA-built nanocarriers targeting ICAM-1 showed relatively similar binding and uptake in cell culture and biodistribution in mice (Muro et al., 2006a; Muro, 2014; Garnacho et al., 2017).
+Also, the size of a drug carrier impacts its endocytic uptake, vet this effect depends on the mechanism of endocytosis: clathrin- and caveolae-mediated pathways are more severely affected by increasing the size of drug vehicles compared with CAM-mediated endocytosis (Champion and Mitragotri, 2006; Muro et al., 2008; Merkel et al., 2012; Howard et al., 2014).
+Carrier surface-to-volume ratio and angle of interaction with a cell also modulate uptake (Champion and Mitragotri, 2006), as well as the number of targeting moieties displayed on a nanocarrier (Serrano et al., 2016).
 Furthermore, the drug carried by a drug delivery vehicle can influence intracellular uptake and trafficking.
-For instance, ASM used here reduces NPD-A lysosomal storage (Garnacho et al., 2017).
-Since said lysosomal storage decreases uptake and endo-lysosomal trafficking in a "traffic jam" type of effect, by decreasing lysosomal storage, ASM also helps improve uptake and endolysosomal trafficking (Rappaport et al., 2016).
+For instance, ASM used in this work reduces NPD-A lysosomal storage (Garnacho et al., 2017).
+Because said lysosomal storage decreases uptake and endolysosomal trafficking in a "traffic jam" type of effect, by decreasing lysosomal storage, ASM also helps improve uptake and endolysosomal trafficking (Rappaport et al., 2016).
 Yet, other drugs without this property may be more severely affected by agents inducing exocytosis.
-If fact, many pharmaceutical agents impact negatively endocytosis and intracellular sorting, including drugs which alter the cytoskeleton, lysosomotropic compounds, and aminoglycoside antibiotics, which are used to fight certain cancers, infections, parasitoses, etc. (Muro, 2018).
-Therefore, it is expected that drug and nanocarrier parameters will further influence uptake efficacy in cells treated with δ-tocopherol or other agents causing exocytosis.
-Nevertheless, the fact that δ -tocopherol impacted uptake via all pathways examined even though very different cargoes were tested (a sugar polymer, proteins, and sub-micrometer or micrometer-sized particles), suggests that any drug vehicle using endocytosis to access cells may be affected by agents which induce exocytosis.
+In fact, many pharmaceutical agents impact negatively endocytosis and intracellular sorting, including drugs that alter the cytoskeleton, lysosomotropic compounds, and aminoglycoside antibiotics, which are used to fight certain cancers, infections, parasitoses, etc. (Muro, 2018).
+Therefore, it is expected that drug and nanocarrier parameters will further influence uptake efficacy in cells treated with δ -tocopherol or other agents causing exocytosis.
+Nevertheless, the fact that δ -tocopherol impacted uptake via all pathways examined even though very different cargoes were tested (a sugar polymer, proteins, and submicrometer- or micrometer-sized particles) suggests that any drug vehicle using endocytosis to access cells may be affected by agents that induce exocytosis.

-Altogether, the results reported herein will help guide future in vivo work to evaluate combination therapies for LDs using induction of lysosomal exocytosis and ERT, to minimize potential side effects and enhance treatment outcomes.
+Altogether, the results reported in this work will help guide future in vivo work to evaluate combination therapies for LDs using induction of lysosomal exocytosis and ERT, to minimize potential side effects and enhance treatment outcomes.